How to make sloe gin? Here’s how it’s done

 Some say a minimum of two months is needed for the drink to mature (so just in time for Christmas) whereas others specify a minimum of 3 months, while yet others suggest the longer you leave it the better (like years)!
 I’m having one mid Feb (a 4 month wait) and saving the other bottle for next Christmas.

-Another bone of contention.
+Another bone of contention in how to make sloe gin.
 1 liter of gin will actually make 2 liter bottles of sloe gin as the sloes take up half of the space.
 Some websites say cheap gin makes cheap sloe gin, but others say the tastes of the sloes is strong enough to overwhelm the flavor anyway.
 You decide.
 I went somewhere in the middle with a bottle of Gordon’s London gin.

 - Pick 450g sloes when ripe and ready